googleapis/gapic-generator-python/docs/process.rst

 The file path of the Jinja template is used to determine the filename in the resulting client library.

-More details on authoring templates is discussed on the _`templates` page.
+More details on authoring templates is discussed on the :doc:`templates` page.

 Exit Point